billy-price/CoqPerceptron/README.md

 Rocks and Mines is available [here.](https://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+%28Sonar,+Mines+vs.+Rocks%29)

 ### Rocks and Mines Dataset
-Due to the scaling of this dataset by 10,000 it is suggested to change the bias term to 10,000.
-This drastically changes the number of Epochs (iterations) of the perceptron.
+Due to the scaling of this dataset by 10,000, we suggest that you change the bias term to 10,000 (as we describe in the paper).
+This drastically changes the number of Epochs (iterations) required for convergence, in both the C++ and Coq versions of Perceptron.

 On line 99 of Benchmarks/cpp/perceptron.cpp change
 ```C++